awsdocs/amazon-s3-userguide/doc_source/replication-what-is-isnot-replicated.md

 If you delete an object from the source bucket, the following actions occur by default:
 + If you make a DELETE request without specifying an object version ID, Amazon S3 adds a delete marker\.
 Amazon S3 deals with the delete marker as follows:
   + If you are using the latest version of the replication configuration \(that is, you specify the `Filter` element in a replication configuration rule\), Amazon S3 does not replicate the delete marker by default\.
-However you can add *delete marker replication* to non\-tag\-based rules, for more information see [Replicating delete markers between buckets](delete-marker-replication.md)\.
+However, you can add *delete marker replication* to non\-tag\-based rules\.
+For more information, see [Replicating delete markers between buckets](delete-marker-replication.md)\.
   + If you don't specify the `Filter` element, Amazon S3 assumes that the replication configuration is version V1, and it replicates delete markers that resulted from user actions\.
 However, if Amazon S3 deletes an object due to a lifecycle action, the delete marker is not replicated to the destination buckets\.
 + If you specify an object version ID to delete in a DELETE request, Amazon S3 deletes that object version in the source bucket\.
 But it doesn't replicate the deletion in the destination buckets\.
 In other words, it doesn't delete the same object version from the destination buckets\.
 This protects data from malicious deletions\.

-## What isn't replicated?<a name="replication-what-is-not-replicated"></a>
+## What isn't replicated with replication configurations?<a name="replication-what-is-not-replicated"></a>

-By default Amazon S3 doesn't replicate the following:
+By default, Amazon S3 doesn't replicate the following:
-+ Objects that existed before you added the replication configuration to the bucket\.
-In other words, Amazon S3 doesn't replicate objects retroactively\.
 + Objects in the source bucket that are replicas that were created by another replication rule\.
-For example if you configure replication where bucket A is the source and bucket B is the destination\.
+For example, suppose you configure replication where bucket A is the source and bucket B is the destination\.
 Now suppose that you add another replication configuration where bucket B is the source and bucket C is the destination\.
 In this case, objects in bucket B that are replicas of objects in bucket A are not replicated to bucket C\.

+  To replicate objects that are replicas, use Batch Replication\.
+Learn more about configuring Batch Replication at [Replicate existing objects](s3-batch-replication-batch.md)\.
 + Objects in the source bucket that have already been replicated to a different destination\.
-For example, if you change the destination bucket in an existing replication configuration, Amazon S3 won't replicate the object again\.
+For example, if you change the destination bucket in an existing replication configuration, Amazon S3 won't replicate the objects again\.

+  To replicate previously replicated objects, use Batch Replication\.
+Learn more about configuring Batch Replication at [Replicate existing objects](s3-batch-replication-batch.md)\.
 + Objects created with server\-side encryption using customer\-provided encryption keys \(SSE\-C\)\.
-+ By default, when replicating from a different AWS account delete markers added to the source bucket are not replicated\.
++ By default, when replicating from a different AWS account, delete markers added to the source bucket are not replicated\.

   For information about how to replicate delete markers, see [Replicating delete markers between buckets](delete-marker-replication.md)\.
-+ Objects that are stored in S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class\.
++ Objects that are stored in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class\.

   To learn more about the Amazon S3 Glacier service, see the [Amazon S3 Glacier Developer Guide](https://docs.aws.amazon.com/amazonglacier/latest/dev/)\.
-+ Objects in the source bucket that the bucket owner doesn't have sufficient permissions\.
++ Objects in the source bucket that the bucket owner doesn't have sufficient permissions to replicate\.

   For information about how an object owner can grant permissions to a bucket owner, see [Granting cross\-account permissions to upload objects while ensuring the bucket owner has full control](example-bucket-policies.md#example-bucket-policies-use-case-8)\.
 + Updates to bucket\-level subresources\.

   For example, if you change the lifecycle configuration or add a notification configuration to your source bucket, these changes are not applied to the destination bucket\.
-This makes it possible to have different configurations on source and destination buckets\.
+This feature makes it possible to have different configurations on source and destination buckets\.
 + Actions performed by lifecycle configuration\.

   For example, if lifecycle configuration is enabled only on your source bucket, Amazon S3 creates delete markers for expired objects but doesn't replicate those markers\.
-If you want the same lifecycle configuration applied to both source and destination buckets, enable the same lifecycle configuration on both\.
+If you want the same lifecycle configuration applied to both the source and destination buckets, enable the same lifecycle configuration on both\.
 For more information about lifecycle configuration, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.

-## Replicating existing objects<a name="existing-object-replication"></a>

-To replicate existing objects you can use S3 Batch Operations to perform a single operation on lists of Amazon S3 objects that you specify\.
-For information about using Batch Operations to copy multiple objects, see [Copy objects](batch-ops-copy-object.md)\.

-You may optionally enable existing object replication for your account\.
-In order to do so you must contact [AWS Support](https://console.aws.amazon.com/support/home#/case/create?issueType=customer-service&serviceCode=general-info&getting-started&categoryCode=using-aws&services)\.
-To prevent your request from being delayed, title your AWS Support case "Replication for Existing Objects" and be sure to include the following information:
-+ Source bucket
-+ Destination buckets
-+ Estimated storage volume to replicate \(in terabytes\)
-+ Estimated storage object count to replicate